Inverseit/BaryBasher/README.md

 ## Example

-Here we prove a famouse symmedian lemma
+Here we prove a famous symmedian lemma

 ```python